 This is what happens to the fly fishing waistcoat wearer (with the exception of storing clothes).
 Having a surfeit of pockets he feels honour bound to fill them.
 When I’m on the bank, which is a damn sight less than I’d like to be, my equipment is kept to minimum.
 Forceps, nippers or scissors, priest, floatant and sinkant, amadou, retractable pencil loaded with a needle for hook eye cleaning and a box of flies.
 Now granted that this is just me but even if you do take more, wouldn’t a shoulder borne trout bag look more respectable?
 It’s certainly more English.
 Now having got that item off of my chest (sic) I’ll move on to the other items.

 Starting at the top we will discuss hats.
 Only Americans and people who half think things wear baseball caps.
-Usually adorned during hot weather with the purpose of protecting the head and eyes from the sun.
-What makes theme acceptable for fishing is 1.
-If you’re going to wear a hat with a brim make sure it goes all round as the sun is not precious whether is burns your nose neck or ears.
-2. They are often worn but by adolescents with little capacity for originality and the inability to tell whether it’s on the right way or not.
+They are usually adorned during hot weather with the purpose of protecting the head and eyes from the sun.
+What makes them unacceptable for fishing is firstly if you’re going to wear a hat with a brim make sure it goes all round as the sun is not precious whether is burns your nose neck or ears.
+Secondly they are often worn but by adolescents with little capacity for originality and the inability to tell whether it’s on the right way or not.
 Moving on, trousers.
 Blue denim jeans should never be worn.
 It’s just wrong.
 In the same way that slimline tonic is wrong in gin.
 Moleskin, cords or coloured cottons are fine.
 Polyesters and their close relatives are acceptable but beware that they represent the top of a slippery slope that has baseball caps at the bottom of it.
 Colours should be nature’s own and shades of browns and greens are perfectly adequate.
 Make sure your colours compliment each other which is sometimes harder than you may think.
 These things aren’t set in stone but some combinations won’t work.
 If you’re not sure seek guidance from someone you trust.
 Trunk coverings are best achieved with shirts not t-shirts.
 T-shirts fail on most fronts by the water.
 No top pocket, no collar to be turned up (sun protection), sticky in the hot weather and, having your arms exposed leaves more of you for the midges to dine upon and as with any ‘next to skin’ garment, heeding the caveat regarding natural rather than man-made materials.
 Outerwear is allowed a little more leeway.
 After all, if you’re not on the bank you can’t land a fish and as we’ve been circumspect regarding our initial layers we will have scotched potential odours and retained valuable heat.
 However we still need to maintain our appearance.
 We are after all trying to blend with the countryside and uphold tradition.
 The main factors here are shades and the ability to remain waterproof.
 There are many superb technical fabrics out there and many are used to fashion garments with the piscator in mind.
 All I’d say is invest wisely and think about the use it will get as they won’t be cheap and you’ll only get what you pay for.
 Waterproofing for a fisherman is however just one of the requirements.
 Forcing your way through trees and bushes, its proximity to sharp items like hooks and knives, navigating barbed wire the list goes on.
 I plump for and would recommend a wax cotton.
 It’s ability to shrug off penetrating trauma is legendary.
 It’s easy to maintain and will double as a ground sheet.
 Although not particularly renowned as a breathable fabric, fishing is not particularly renowned as a sweat inducing pastime unless you count day ticket prices on the chalk streams which can cause the wealthiest of angler wipe himself down with a ten pound note.
 Finally we must consider our ‘daisy roots’ or ‘rhythm and blues’ or acceptable parlance footwear.
 What does the gentleman fly fisherman adorn his ‘plates of meat’ with.
 Well Duke Ellingtons…..
 I’m sorry I’ll stop that now.
 Wellington boots would be the choice for the more waterlogged months and indeed some, having invested serious cash, would have obtained themselves a pair so well made that all year round use would not be unreasonable expectation.
 The other option is of course boots and shoes.
 I personally sport a pair of dark brown leather brogues boots in which you will find me shod in all but the dampest of bank-sides.
 Just remember, we’ve gone to a lot of trouble with our ensemble thus far, let’s not fall at the final fence.
 So with the wellies.
 First of all no black or even worse white (yes you know who you are Mr mortuary boots).
 Blue is okish if not bit horsey but green and brown are sartorially safe.
 Leather footwear.
 Shoes or boots brogue in style and can only really be varying shades of brown but always polished which will ensure smart appearance and longevity for the leather.
 Walking boots and shoes?
 Hmmm.
 Well they are fit for purpose assuming the right colour shades are observed but I’m personally not fussed.

 I know this may seem anything from eccentric to ridiculous but think laterally.
-As an example some have the burden of formal occasions foisted upon us and despite our reticence we adorn ourselves in garments suitable for the event, black tie, suits etc. But we all choose to fish.
+As an example some of us have the burden of formal occasions foisted upon us and despite our reticence we adorn ourselves in garments suitable for the event, black tie, suits etc. But we all choose to fish.
 We love it.
 Is it so much to ask we dress with due reverence to occasion.
 The thing to remember is that we are always ambassadors for our chosen sport so we need to dress like ambassadors not chavs after a stag night.